valory-xyz/trader/README.md

 ## Trader

-Trader is an autonomous service that performs bets on existing prediction markets on the Omen platform (Gnosis chain).
+Trader is an autonomous service that performs bets on existing prediction markets.
 The service roughly works as follows:

-1. Monitor existing prediction markets on the Gnosis chain that met a certain condition (e.g., markets created by a set of given addresses).
+1. Retrieve information on existing prediction markets that fulfill specific conditions, such as markets created by designated addresses.
+2. Utilize a sampling strategy to select one of the markets for predicting its outcome.
-2. For each suitable market, send a request to an [AI Mech](https://github.com/valory-xyz/mech) to estimate the likelihood of the answers of the market, together with a confidence value when making this prediction.
+3. Send a request to an [AI Mech](https://github.com/valory-xyz/mech) to assess the probabilities of the market's answers and obtain confidence values for the estimates.
-3. If the response of the [AI Mech](https://github.com/valory-xyz/mech) satisfies a certain confidence, the service will bet a pre-determined amount on that market.
-The amount to bet can be configured according to the confidence returned by the AI Mech.
+4. If the response from the [AI Mech](https://github.com/valory-xyz/mech) meets certain criteria indicating profitability, the service will place a bet on that market.
+The betting amount can be adjusted based on the confidence level provided by the AI Mech.
+5. In case the bet is deemed unprofitable, the market will be blacklisted for a configurable duration.
-4. Repeat steps 1-3.
+6. Repeat the aforementioned steps in a cyclic manner.

 ## Developers